fingerprintjs/BotD/README.md

 ## Contributing

-See the [contributing guidelines](contributing.md) to learn how to start a playground, test and build.
+See the [Contribution guidelines](contributing.md) to learn how to contribute to the project or run the project locally.
+Please read it carefully before making a pull request.

 ## Other products by Fingerprint on GitHub!